Last Revised on October 17, 2024

 • Download speed refers to capacity or speed from the Internet to a customer

-• Upload speed refers to capactiy or speed from the customer to the Internet
+• Upload speed refers to capacity or speed from the customer to the Internet

 • Speeds are not guaranteed.
 Internet speeds can and will vary depending on traffic conditions both on the internet as a whole and our network.